notification-system/docs/frontend-initial-spec.md

 * The high level state of each notification can be view from the list view
   * Active, accepted, inactive, undeliverable
 * The notification icon animates when the ringtone for that specific notification is being played
+* The user has two list of notifications
+  1. Active - Notifications that the user needs to Accept or Escalate
+  2. Active Responsibilities - Notification that the user has Accepted but are still active
+    - When the notification is ended, completed, expires, or reset, it is removed from the list of responsibilities.

 ## Number of Active Notifications Indicator
 * Gives user an indicator from other screens that there are pending notification that need to be handled